ThePrimeagen/rust-for-typescript-devs/lessons/02-learn-rust/C-options.md

 <br />

 ### But why?
 Why do we need `Option`s in rust?
 The answer is memory.
-If you may or maynot return an item from a function, rust needs to be able to allocate that memory on the stack.
+If you might or might not return an item from a function, rust needs to be able to allocate that memory on the stack.

 This happens in JS too, it is just behind the scenes in the engine